Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

 Installing dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^
-Open Git CMD, and then run the commands below one by one.
+Open Windows PowerShell or Git CMD, and then run the commands below one by one.
 (Before you run these commands, you can change the installation path by using the command :code:`cd ..`, etc.)
 ..  code-block:: pwsh